Savings account tax limit: All you need to know

 Interest earned on Savings Account deposits is tax-free up to INR 10,000 per section 80TTA of the Income Tax Act.
 Thus, if your annual interest from savings account deposits is less than INR 10,000, your account becomes a tax-free account.
 Additionally, senior citizens and pensioners can avail of deductions up to INR 50,000 per annum on their interest income from Savings Account deposits under Section 80TTB.

 The government introduced Section 80TTA in the Finance Bill of 2013, making it applicable from the financial year 2012-13 onwards.
-This section enables a citizen to claim deduction on their interest income and minimise their tax outgo.
+This section enables a citizen to claim deduction on their interest income and minimise their tax on savings account.
 To be eligible to claim the benefits under this section, you have to be a residing citizen of India.
 Under Section 80TTA, you do not qualify for deductions on interest accrued on fixed deposits, recurring deposits or, any other deposits to qualify for the deductions.
 Let us look at the terms and conditions applicable to the tax on Savings Accounts.

 The government provides certain benefits to Indian pensioners and senior citizens so that they can have more money in hand.
 Section 80TTB is one such move that allows deductions on the interest on the Savings Account.
 This section was introduced for the first time in the budget session of 2018.
 The salient features of this section are.